-Emails are inherently untrustworthy, and even if your own security is strong, vulnerability among others you communicate with still leave you at risk.
-While difficult to be careful with every single message that you receive on a daily basis, the following are common red flags to help signal when extra caution is warranted:
+Emails are inherently untrustworthy, and even if your own security is effective, vulnerability among others you communicate with still leave you at risk.
+Having said that, it is difficult to be thoroughly careful with every single message that you receive on a daily basis.
+The following are common red flags to help signal when extra caution is warranted:

 Emails that in any way prompt you to to login or provide your password, especially notifications that your password has expired or prompts to click a link to reset your password.

 Attached or linked invoices or agreements that you don’t expect.
 Particularly those which link to a document hosted at a service like OneNote, Docusign, Dropbox, etc.